If the property you are renting needs repairing, contact the owner or agent straight away. It is a good idea to confirm

 Time the owner has to complete repairs

-An owner has a certain amount of time to complete repairs after a tenant has notified them.
-For more information on timeframes see:
+An owner has a certain amount of time to complete repairs after a tenant has notified them depending on what work needs doing.
+For information on the different timeframes see:

 If nothing happens with the repairs within the required timeframe, a tenant can:

 - terminate their lease (see ending a lease)